 Written by guest blogger Cindy Koopmans

-I understand that stocking your classroom library with quality literature can be a challenge, especially if you are living on a teacher’s salary with no additional side hustle or supportive spouse and no one is offering to give you money to buy books.
+It can be a challenge to stock your classroom library with quality literature, especially if you are living on a teacher’s salary - with no additional side hustle or supportive spouse and no one is offering to give you money to buy books.

 I’ve been in your shoes and here is how you solve that problem: you’re going to have to learn how to ask for support.